Primary Care Mortality Database

 The Primary Care Mortality Database (PCMD) holds mortality data as provided at the time of registration of the death along with additional GP details, geographical indexing and coroner details where applicable.

-At present it holds data for 2006 to now which is based on the 2011 census structures.
+At present, PCMD holds data from 1997 annual to the most recent monthly data extract, which are based on the 2011 census structures.
 Monthly data is added by the second week of the following month.
 User access to the data is based on the Upper Tier Local Authority (LA) or Clinical Commissioning Group (CCG) structures that they are responsible for.

 The PCMD is managed by NHS Digital and is accessed securely using Open Exeter via an N3 connection.